waqarsaleem/Sudoku/README.md

 ## Code Details

-The code models a `Cell`.
+The code models a `Cell` which has 9 _possiblities_ by default.
+As the game proceeds, some possibilities will be removed.
+Eventually, one of the possibilties will be chosen as the _value_ of the cell and the cell will be _set_ to the value.
+Some cells are set as part of the initialization of the game.
 A `Board` is a 9x9 grid of `Cell` instances.
 The 9 rows are numbered 0 to 8 from top to bottom and the 9 columns are numbered 0 to 8 from left to right.
 A `Sudoku` is essentially a `Board` with certain rules enforced on it.
 The [_Observer pattern_](https://stackoverflow.com/questions/6190468/how-to-trigger-function-on-value-change) is used to implement the logic above.
-This is in the form of a list of `observer`s in `Cell` which are _bound_ in the `Sudoku` class.
+This is in the form of a list of _observer_'s in `Cell` which are _bound_ in the `Sudoku` class.

 ## Contributions